How to Install a Doggie Door in a Wall

 2. Determine how high from the ground should the pet door be installed

-3. Or, check if the bet door will fit between the studs or if the studs can be easily and safely removed
+3. Check if the bet door will fit between the studs or if the studs can be easily and safely removed

 If you have a back garden, then the ideal wall to install a pet door will be the one that will allow direct access to that garden.